 Modern pickups can have leather interiors, adaptive cruise control, navigation, heated seats, etc.

-In rural areas, pickups are almost indispensable: they can carry hay, a tiller, fuel, anything.
+In rural areas, a pickup is almost indispensable: it can carry hay, a tiller, fuel, anything.

-More and more electric pickups are emerging, such as Cybertruck, Rivian R1T, Ford F-150 Lightning.
+More and more electric pickups are emerging, for example: Cybertruck, Rivian R1T, Ford F-150 Lightning.

 Manufacturers offer luxury versions with a high level of comfort.